marendtLinux/LinuxServer_TestLab/doc/security_and_hardening/ssh_disable_root_login.md

 # All adm1n68545 adm1n68545 all sudo privileges
 adm1n68545 ALL=(ALL) ALL
 ```

+**ATTENTION:** Before altering the ssh-server configs, you should open
+up a second, stable shell to the server.
+Otherwise, you can lock yourself
+out of the system.

 ### 3. Configure SSH server
 Edit the file `/etc/ssh/sshd_config` to allow the ssh login for `adm1n68545`: